Amid concerns about climate change and the fragile global economy, we’ve seen an increase in people growing their own fruit, vegetables, and herbs.

 Nominations are welcome in English or Welsh.

-All nominations must be submitted by midday on Friday 21 June.
+All nominations must be submitted by 18.00 Monday 6 July.
 Nominations received after this time will not be considered.